 The Board consists of six members.
-The Board is divided into three classes, with the members of each class serving staggered, three-year terms; however, the initial members of the three classes have initial terms of one, two and three years, respectively.
-The terms of the Company's Class I directors will expire at the 2023 annual meeting of shareholders; the terms of the Company's Class II directors will expire at the 2024 annual meeting of shareholders; and the terms of the Company's Class III directors will expire at the 2024 annual meeting of shareholders; and the terms of the Company's Class III directors will expire at the Annual Meeting.
+The Board is divided into three classes, with the members of each class serving staggered, three-year terms.
+The terms of the Company's Class I directors will expire at the Annual Meeting; the terms of the Company's Class II directors will expire at the 2024 annual meeting of shareholders; and the terms of the Company's Class III directors will expire at the 2025 annual meeting of shareholders.

 The Board believes that a classified board of directors serves the best interests of the Company and its shareholders by promoting the continuity and stability of the Company and its business.
-A staggered election of directors, means that over time the Company can ensure that, at any given time, at least a majority of the directors will have had prior experience on the Board.
+A staggered election of directors means that over time the Company can ensure that, at any given time, at least a majority of the directors will have had prior experience on the Board.
 The Board also believes that classification may enhance the Company's ability to attract and retain well-qualified directors who are able to commit the necessary time and resources to understand the Company, its business affairs and operations.
-The Board believes that the continuity and quality of leadership that results from a staggered Board enhances long-term planning and promotes the long-term value of the Company's business, competitive environment and strategic goals.
+The Board believes that the continuity and quality of leadership that results from a staggered Board enhances long-term planning and promotes the long-term value of the Company.
+Three-year terms provide the Company's directors an appropriate amount of time to develop a deeper and more thorough understanding of the Company's business, competitive environment and strategic goals.
 Experienced directors are better positioned to provide effective oversight and advice consistent with the best interests of the stockholders.
 Staggered terms for directors may also moderate the pace of change in the Board by extending the time required to elect a majority of directors from one to three annual meetings of shareholders.

 Messrs.
-Kaye and Woolridge serve as Class I directors (with terms expiring in 2023).
+Kaye and Woolridge serve as Class I directors (with terms expiring at the Annual Meeting).
 Mr. Temple and Ms. Weiler serve as Class II directors (with terms expiring in 2024).
 Messrs.
-D'Alelio and Packer serve as Class III directors (with terms expiring at the Annual Meeting).
+D'Alelio and Packer serve as Class III directors (with terms expiring in 2025).